lgroves6/SlicerIGTDevelopment/paper.md

     * Logic: The logic controls the bulk of the processing of any application, will respond to input from the GUI and control the MRML nodes and the view.

 2. IGT Module Development:
-    * Slicer Components: This covers the definition of 3D Slicer module types, 3D Slicer exentions, and the SlicerIGT extension.
+    * Slicer Components: This covers the definition of 3D Slicer module types, 3D Slicer extensions, and the SlicerIGT extension.
-    * PlusServer Components: This covers an explination of the PlusServer and the OpenIGTLinkIF module for broadcasting and reciving data.
+    * PlusServer Components: This covers an explanation of the PlusServer and the OpenIGTLinkIF module for broadcasting and receiving data.
-    * This section also illustrated the specific steps required to stream images and tracking data into 3D slicer using the afforementioned components.
+    * This section also illustrated the specific steps required to stream images and tracking data into 3D slicer using the aforementioned components.

-3. Examples and Demostrations:
+3. Examples and Demonstrations:
     * SlicerIGT extension installation
     * PlusServer Configuration file creation
     * Calibration of ultrasound probe and tracked tools

 4. Create your own module:
     * Development modes: This section contains a description of two methods to develop a module in 3D Slicer, their respective advantages, and associated sample code.
-    * Create a module: This section explains the steps required to generate the neccessary files for the creation of a module.
+    * Create a module: This section explains the steps required to generate the necessary files for the creation of a module.
     * Add module to an extension: This section explains the steps required to make a module publically available.